Umm-Al-Qura calendar

 What Happened During Rajab?

-It was also during this month, on the 13th day of Rajab, that Ali (RA) was born, who was a close companion of the prophet (PBUH) and who became his son-in-law after marrying the Prophet’s (PBUH) daughter, Fatima (RA).
+It was also during this month, on the 13th day of Rajab, that Ali (RA) was born, a close companion of the Prophet (PBUH) who became his son-in-law after marrying the Prophet’s daughter, Fatima (RA).

 Acts of Worship in Rajab